erik-riklund/wow/README.md

 Version `1.0.0` (*work in progress*)
 ### A World of Warcraft addon development framework

-Backbone is a World of Warcraft addon development framework that provides a solid foundation for building robust, efficient, and maintainable addons.
-Featuring a powerful and intuitive toolkit, the framework is designed to be user-friendly, highly maintainable, and to foster a thriving developer community.
-Whether you're a beginner or a seasoned addon developer, Backbone empowers you to focus on crafting unique functionality and standout features, eliminating the need for repetitive tasks and boilerplate code.
+Backbone is a comprehensive World of Warcraft addon development framework that simplifies the process of creating robust, efficient, and maintainable addons.
+By providing a user-friendly and intuitive toolkit, Backbone allows developers to focus on crafting unique features and functionalities, while automating tedious tasks and reducing boilerplate code.
+Whether you are a seasoned developer or just starting out, Backbone offers a solid foundation for building high-quality addons.

 ## Table of contents